Vekar98/portfolio/README.md

 # Data Sciencist

+#### Technical Skills: Python, SQL, MongoDB, Excel, R, React

 ## Education
-- M.S., IT in business, University of Economics in Wrocław (_September 2023_)
+- Master's degree in IT in business | University of Economics in Wrocław (_September 2023_)
-- B.S., Industrial IT, Wrocław University of Science and Technology (_January 2021_)
+- Engineer's degree in Industrial IT | Wrocław University of Science and Technology (_January 2021_)

 ## Work Experience